 For many colleges, the term financial aid is synonymous with scholarships.
 WCBC's Office of Financial Aid goes far beyond this narrow focus.
 We're committed to a whole-of-operations approach to helping students graduate on-time and on-budget.
 The work that this team does has proven to be a crucial reason that 100% of WCBC's graduates have left WCBC with no federal loan debt.

 One of the many services that the Office of Financial Aid provides to active WCBC students is support in finding local employment.
 Coaching on how to get a job, how to stand out in job interviews, and how to design an effective resume; providing a list of local employers who are currently looking to hire WCBC students; and providing students with low-priced transportation to and from work are just a few of the many ways this team serves WCBC students.
-To receive these resources, students should contact the Office of Financial Aid at 888.694.9222 or visit the office which is located in the second floor of the North Auditorium.
+To receive these resources, students should contact the Office of Financial Aid at 888.694.9222 or visit the office located in the college administration modular EC-1.

 Many of WCBC's strong academic programs are officially recognized by the VA.
 This means that those who have served in the US military or whose parents have done so may be eligible to receive significant financial support for tuition, living expenses, and even books.
 While it is the VA, not WCBC, that determines a person's GI Bill® eligibility, WCBC is glad to help current and prospective students through the eligibility verification and benefit collection process.